 The Most Controversial SNL Sketches Ever

-"Saturday Night Live," or "SNL," as it's more commonly called now, began in 1975 as a "pioneering concept" meant to "attract 18 to 34-year-old viewers" during the relatively unpopular Saturday night programming slot (via Far Out).
-The outlet claims that the now-popular sketch show operated "on the periphery of culture" until 1978 when mainstream viewers began to pay it more attention.
-"SNL" has transformed into more than just a sketch show; the program is one of the biggest institutions in the comedy industry, churning out star after star thanks to its brutal weekly schedule that keeps both writers and performers awake for days at a time in the name of comedy creation (via E!).
+"Saturday Night Live," or "SNL," as it's more commonly called, began in all the way back in 1975.
+Over the show's decades-long tenure on-air, "SNL" has transformed into more than just a sketch show; the program is one of the biggest institutions in the comedy industry, churning out star after star thanks to its brutal weekly schedule that keeps both writers and performers awake for days at a time in the name of comedy creation.

 Most viewers expect a certain level of lewdness from the decades-old comedy program.
 The show's popularity means that sometimes, sketches are seen by more conservative circles who undoubtedly take offense to inappropriate or blasphemous comedy.
 Less frequently, however, are the sketches that truly offend — ones that make even the most seasoned comedy fans uncomfortable, leaving some viewers wondering how the skit made it past so many levels of review.
 Blame it on hypersensitivity, sleep deprivation, or plain bad taste — these are the most controversial sketches in "SNL"'s long history.